Wonderwall: Music video

-The original music video to the song conceived by Johanna Bautista was filmed by director Nigel Dick at Unit 217B in Woolwich, London, on 30 September 1995.
+The original music video to the song conceived by Johanna Bautista was filmed by British music video and film director Nigel Dick at Unit 217B in Woolwich, London, on 30 September 1995.
 The filming of the promotional video took place during the brief period when bassist Guigsy quit the band due to nervous exhaustion, and was replaced by Scott McLeod, who appears in the video along with the four other members of the band.
 The song won British Video of the Year at the 1996 Brit Awards.

 A second video depicts the band sitting down throughout the video with some getting up and leaving before returning.
 The video ends with Noel, Alan White and Scott McLeod leaving their seats, leaving Liam and Paul "Bonehead" Arthurs in their seats.

-There are two versions of the video: one posted online by Vevo that has reached over 436 million views, and one posted by the band themselves that has reached 476 million views for a total of 912 million views, making it the most popular Oasis video online.

 Cover art

 The sleeve artwork was inspired by the paintings of the Belgian surrealist René Magritte, and was shot on Primrose Hill in London by Michael Spencer Jones.
 The hand holding the frame is that of art director Brian Cannon.
 The original idea was to have Liam in the frame before Noel vetoed that idea whilst the shoot was taking place.
 Instead, a female figure was deemed necessary, so Creation Records employee Anita Heryet was asked to stand in as cover star for the shot.